 # 10 – Touch and Gone

-We open our Top 10 Gary Wright songs list with a song from Gary Wright’s fifth solo album Touch and Go.
+We open our Top 10 Gary Wright songs list with a song from Gary Wright’s fifth solo album, Touch and Go.
 The album was considered a commercial failure for Gary Wright.
 The record garnished no hit singles.
 Even Gary Wright was disappointed in his work on the album.
-However, in hindsight, the record was actually much better than everyone thought it was.
-It was only a year earlier that Gary Wright was on top of the world with the huge success of “Dream Weaver,” and “Love Is Alive,” Come on, give the guy a break.
+However, in hindsight, the record was much better than everyone thought.
+Only a year earlier, Gary Wright was on top of the world with the massive success of “Dream Weaver” and “Love Is Alive,” Come on, give the guy a break.
 Listen to the soulfulness of this song, and you decide.

 # 9 – Get On The Right Road

-The song “Get On The Right Road,” was Gary Wright’s first solo single ever released.
+The song “Get On The Right Road” was Gary Wright’s first solo single ever released.
 The song was issued on Gary Wright’s first solo album.
 The album entitled Extraction was released in 1971.
-While the production of this song is drastically different from what he would releases in the next five years, the soulfulness of Gary Wright’s vocals is clearly present.
+While the production of this song is drastically different from what he would release in the next five years, the soulfulness of Gary Wright’s vocals is present.

 # 7 – Really Want To Know You